bitovi/use-simple-reducer/.github/pull_request_template.md

 - [ ] I checked to make sure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
 - [ ] I checked to make sure this PR follows the Project's [Definition of Done](contributing/todo)

+## Definition of Done

+- [ ] Tests - Unit tests for all new and existing features
+- [ ] Documentation - All new features should be documented and any changes should be reflected in the existing documentation
+- [ ] Code Review

 ## Description

 **Related Issue:** <!-- This project requires an issue for all PRs, add the related issues here -->